seqeralabs/nf-dragen/README.md

 ## Credits

-nf-core/dragen was originally written by Harshil Patel, Graham Wright.
+nf-dragen was originally written by Harshil Patel and Graham Wright, [Seqera Labs](https://seqera.io/)

 ## Citations

+The nf-core pipeline template was used to create the skeleton of this pipeline but there are no plans to contribute it to nf-core at this point.

 You can cite the `nf-core` publication as follows: